The Son of Man in Daniel 7: Ascent, Not Descent

 Through this lens, Revelation 5 becomes unmistakable.
 John weeps because no one can open the sealed scroll.
 Then the Lamb steps forward — and the imagery collapses back into Daniel 7:13.
 The unsealing of the scroll in Revelation 5 is the throne room scene of Daniel 7:13, applied to Jesus at his ascension.
 Matthew 24:30 follows the same logic: "the Son of Man coming on the clouds" is the enthronement language of Daniel, not a description of a physical landing on earth.

-This is a minority reading in popular Christianity but the majority reading among scholars who work with Second Temple literature.
-The distinction matters because it changes everything downstream: what "coming with clouds" means in Mark 14:62, what Pentecost announces, and what the early church meant when they said Jesus was exalted to the right hand of the Father.
+This is a minority reading in popular Christianity but the majority reading among scholars working with Second Temple literature — it changes everything downstream: what "coming with clouds" means in Mark 14:62 and what Pentecost announces.

-Psalms 2 and 110 are the Psalter's two coronation bookends -- the same enthronement vocabulary, the same upward trajectory, the same throne-room audience with the Ancient of Days.
+Psalms 2 and 110 are the Psalter's coronation bookends — same enthronement vocabulary, same upward trajectory.
 Ancient wisdom doesn't always travel in straight lines.
 Sometimes it ascends.

 Explore the Chapters